Conditions We Treat.

-Moyamoya tends to affect children, as well as adults in the third to fourth decades of life.
-Children present with symptoms of stroke, such as weakness of an arm or leg, or seizures.
-Adults tend to present with ischemic or hemorrhagic stroke.
+Moyamoya tends to affect children, as well as adults in their 30s or 40s.
+Typically, children’s symptoms resemble stroke symptoms, such as weakness of an arm or leg or seizures.
+Adults tend to show signs of transient ischemic stroke—or mini strokes—or hemorrhagic stroke.

 *Disclaimer: The materials available at this website are for informational purposes only and not for the purpose of providing medical advice.
 You should contact your doctor to obtain advice with respect to any particular medical issue or problem.
 Use and access to this website or any of the links contained within the site do not create a doctor-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the medical office or any individual doctor or physician.